Storm (Don Lawrence)

-Storm is a soft science fiction/fantasy comic book series originally (and for most albums) drawn by Don Lawrence.
+Storm is a science fiction / fantasy comic book series originally (and for most albums) drawn by Don Lawrence.
 It tells the adventures of an astronaut who accidentally gets lost in time.
 The series originated in Dutch, but has since been translated into many other languages.

 Publication history

-The storyline was originally conceived as a framework for stories in the "Deep World" revolving around the character Commander Grek.
-An episode (in which Commander Grek turns into a fish man) was written in 1976 by Vince Wernham and drawn by Don Lawrence, but it was not picked up by Dutch publisher Oberon.
-The story was later reworked by Philip "Saul" Dunn, now with the astronaut Storm as the main character.
-This version did get published by Oberon, serialized in the comics magazine Eppo in 1977.
-(In 1984, with the Storm series established as a success, the previously unreleased Commander Grek album was published as "Episode 0" of the series.
-The album includes background information regarding the inception of Commander Grek and Storm.)
+Don Lawrence had spent ten years as the artist behind the British science-fiction strip The Trigan Empire.
+With its impressive visuals, melodramatic plots, and (unusual for the time) fully-painted art, the strip developed a considerable fanbase in continental markets, particularly in the Netherlands.
+After Lawrence was replaced in 1976, Martin Lodewijk and Frits van der Heide, who had been publishing a Dutch-language version of The Trigan Empire in the comics magazine Eppo, approached Lawrence and suggested he create an original story for them.
+Lawrence initially conceived of a story set in the "Deep World," a future Earth in which the oceans have receded and primitive civilizations exist on the former sea-beds.
+The title revolved around a character named "Commander Grek", but the first installment (written in 1976 by Vince Wernham) was not picked up by Dutch publisher Oberon.
+The story was later reworked by Philip "Saul" Dunn, with Grek replaced as the main character by the time-displaced 21st-century astronaut Storm.
+This version did get published by Oberon, serialized in Eppo in 1977, with the "Deep World" setting reused for the first nine volumes of the series.
+(In 1984, with the Storm series an established success, the previously unreleased Commander Grek album was published as "Episode 0" of the series, with background information regarding the inception of the project.)

-Storm originated in Dutch, although all the books are translated into English and German, and some in at least twelve other languages (publishers in those languages include Oberon, Interpresse, Quality Communications, Glénat, and Norma Editorial).
-English translations are published in the Don Lawrence collection.

-The Living Planet and The Slayer of Eriban were also published in Heavy Metal magazine in January 1997 and March 1999.
-The Navel of the Double God (2007) had an early publication in the Dutch magazine Myx.
+Storm originated in Dutch, although all the books have been translated into English and German, and some in at least twelve other languages (publishers in those languages include Oberon, Interpresse, Quality Communications, Glénat, and Norma Editorial).
+English translations have been published as part of the Don Lawrence Collection.The Living Planet and The Slayer of Eriban were also published in Heavy Metal magazine in January 1997 and March 1999, while The Navel of the Double God (2007) had an early publication in the Dutch magazine Myx.